magnetis/astro-galaxy/README.md

 For now, Astro Galaxy only supports React (but we do plan to support React Native soon) as its official library.

-You will need [styled-components](https://www.styled-components.com) as well.
-We also plan to support [Emotion (soon)](https://github.com/emotion-js/emotion).

 ## Adding Astro Galaxy to your project

 ### Installing the dependencies.

 Assuming you already have React and styled-components installed:

-Install Astro Galaxy required packages via terminal:
+Install with `yarn` or `npm` Astro Galaxy required packages via terminal:

-Run `yarn add @magnetis/astro-galaxy-core @magnetis/astro-galaxy-components` or `npm install @magnetis/astro-galaxy-core @magnetis/astro-galaxy-components`.
+`@magnetis/astro-galaxy-themes @magnetis/astro-galaxy-components @magnetis/astro-galaxy-icons`

 ## Using Astro Galaxy